 The deer tick and the black dog tick are the primary carriers of Anaplasma phagocytophilum or Anaplasma platys bacteria.
 These bacteria can cause high fever, neck pain, neurologic signs, vomiting, diarrhea, anemia, loss of appetite, and even seizures.
 If your dog's immune system does not clear this infection on its own, antibiotics can be used if required.

 Transmitted by both the brown dog tick and the lone star tick, Ehrlichia canis and Ehrlichia ewingii are the two kinds of bacteria that are carried by these ticks respectively.
 Once transmitted, these bacteria can cause swollen lymph nodes, appetite loss, low fever, lethargy, and occasionally nosebleeds, lameness, and bruising.
-Like many tick-borne illnesses, your dog may flush the issue without much ado.
-If the issues persist, a course of antibiotics may be administered.
+Like many tick-borne illnesses, a course of antibiotics may be administered.

 Cases of babesiosis are typically located in the Southern US where populations of the intracellular parasite Babesia is found hijacking ticks.
 If left untreated, this parasite can inflict all kinds of damage to your pet.
 If symptoms are present, they can include fever, orange or red-colored urine, appetite loss, low energy, discolored stool, weight loss, weakness, and more.
 Late stage issues can cause multiple organ failure and nervous system disruption.